mccoy-lab/rhapsodi/README.md

 ## Installing rhapsodi

-rhapsodi can be installed with `devtools`.
-After cloning the repository, the following steps should be used to install and load rhapsodi.
+rhapsodi can be installed with `devtools`, as follows:

 ```
 library(devtools)
-#setwd(...location of rhapsodi...)
-devtools::install()
-library(rhapsodi)
+install_github("mccoy-lab/rhapsodi")
 ```

 ## Running rhapsodi